To make a Test roll 1D20 and add appropriate bonuses to the roll. If the result is equal or greater than the Difficulty Rating the Test succeeds.

 Degree represents quality of success and severity of failure when making a Test.

-• Every 10 points of difference between Difficulty and result increases Degree by one
+• Every 10 points of difference between Difficulty and the result increases Degree by one

 • In Opposed Tests count only the winners Degree